-Any project relating to Aboriginal and Torres Strait Islander communities, collections or history must include as a part of the application written approval for the project to proceed pending funding.
+Any project relating to or including Aboriginal and Torres Strait Islander communities, collections or history must include as a part of the application written approval for the project to proceed pending funding.
 This approval must come from an authorised representative of the community affected by the project.
-For example, signage or interpretation projects would require written approval from Traditional Owners as part of their application.
+For example, signage or interpretation projects would require written approval from the appropriate Registered Aboriginal Party as part of their application.
+See link in Resources.